zzzprojects/learn-orm/tutorials/vb-net/delegates.md

 ## Combine Delegates

-A useful property of delegate objects is that multiple objects can be assigned to one delegate instance by using the `Delegate.Combine` method.
+A useful property of delegate objects is that multiple objects can be assigned to one delegate instance using the `Delegate.Combine` method.

  - The multicast delegate contains a list of the assigned delegates.
  - When the multicast delegate is called, it invokes the delegates in the list, in order.